Your 2025 Guide to AWS Security: Protecting Your Business in the Cloud

 2. Leverage Infrastructure as Code (IaC) for Security

-Use tools like AWS CloudFormation or Terraform to define and provision your infrastructure as code.
-[35] This practice brings numerous security benefits.
-It allows you to codify your security policies and configurations, ensuring they are applied consistently across all environments.
-It creates a version-controlled, auditable record of your infrastructure, making it easier to track changes and identify potential security issues.
-You can also integrate security scanning tools into your IaC pipeline to check for misconfigurations and vulnerabilities before they are deployed, a key practice of DevSecOps.
-[45]
+Using tools like AWS CloudFormation or Terraform to define your infrastructure in code is a game-changer for security.
+It allows you to write your security rules—like firewall configurations—into code, ensuring they are applied consistently everywhere.
+It creates a version-controlled, auditable history of your environment, making it easy to track changes.
+You can even integrate security scanners into your deployment pipeline to catch misconfigurations before they ever go live.

 Expert Reviews & Testimonials